 Call for Papers

-The conference theme, ‘Intelligence in Action: Strategy to Delivery’, will examine how intelligence capabilities are conceived, operationalised, and measured.
-Within this overarching theme, we will explore three critical sub-themes:
+For Intelligence 2026, the conference theme is ‘Intelligence in Action: Strategy to Delivery’, which explores how intelligence capabilities are conceived, operationalised, and measured.
+This year’s sub-themes are:

 Operational Agility